eliranmal/uhc-portal/docs/continuous-integration.md

 The FE app is built onto container images, which are pushed into the quay.io registry; PR changes are built via the ['pull-request' pipeline][3] and long-lived branches (e.g. 'main') – via the ['push' pipeline][4] (see ['pipeline runs'][9] in Konflux UI).
 Both are stored in an [image repo under the redhat-user-workloads org][2].

-Konflux will take care to take [snapshots][5] that can be used for testing, and to create [releases][6] which will be stored in an [image repo under the redhat-services-prod org][7].
+Konflux will create [snapshots][5] that can be used for testing, and will create [releases][6] which will be stored in an [image repo under the redhat-services-prod org][7].
 Konflux releases are just images that have been signed as suitable for deployment.

 ### Persisted configuration